-Table 9.4.2.3A-Landscaping code For accepted development subject to requirements and assessable development
+Table 9.4.2.3A-Landscaping ode - For accepted development subject to requirements and assessable development

-Performance outcomes Acceptable outcomes Complies Comments For accepted development s For accepted development subject to requirements and assessable development PO1 Development, other than in the Rural zone, includes landscaping that: (a) contributes to the landscape character of the Shire; (b) compliments the character of the immediate surrounds; (c) provides an appropriate balance between built and natural elements; and (d) provides a source of visual interest.
+Performance outcomes Acceptable outcomes Complies Comments For accepted development s ubject to requirements and asses sable developmen nt PO1 Development, other than in the Rural zone, includes landscaping that: (a) contributes to the landscape character of the Shire; (b) compliments the character of the immediate surrounds; (c) provides an appropriate balance between built and natural elements; and (d) provides a source of visual interest.
 AO1 Development, other than in the Rural zone, provides: (a) a minimum of 10% of the site as landscaping; (b) planting in accordance with Planning Scheme Policy 6 - Landscaping and preferred plant species; (c) for the integration of retained significant vegetation into landscaping areas; (d) on-street landscaping Works in accordance with the Design Guidelines set out in Section D9 Landscaping, of the Planning Scheme Policy 4 - FNQROC Regional Development Manual.
-Note-Where development exceeds a site cover of 90%, areas of landscaping may be provided above ground level to achieve a total supply of landscaping equivalent to 10% of the site area. n/a Not applicable.
-The subject site is in the Rural zone.
+Note-Where development exceeds a site cover of 90%, areas of landscaping may be provided above ground level to achieve a total supply of landscaping equivalent to 10% of the site area.
+The subject site is zoned Rural.
+Landscaping is not required for the proposed development.

-Perf ormance outcomes Acceptable outcomes Complies Comments PO2 AO2 n/a Not applicable. in the lands elopment, other than e Rural zone, includes scaping along site ages that: creates an attractive streetscape; compliments the character of the immediate surrounds; assists to break up and soften elements of built form; screen areas of limited visual interest or servicing; provide shade for pedestrians; and includes a range and variety of Development, other than in the Rural zone, includes a landscape strip along any site frontage: (a) with a minimum width of 2 metres where adjoining a car parking area; (b) with a minimum width of 1.5 metres in all other locations; and (c) in accordance with Planning Scheme Policy 6 - Landscaping and preferred plant species.
-Note-Where development is setback from a frontage less than 1.5 metres, the setback area is provided as a landscape strip The subject site is in the Rural zone. lands along planting. elopment includes scaping and fencing g side and rear idaries that: screens and buffer AO3.1 Development provides landscape treatments along side and rear boundaries in accordance with Table 9.4.2.3B. n/a Not applicable. (d) (b) (c) (d) (e) land uses; assists to break up and soften elements of built form; screens areas of limited visual interest; preserves the amenity of sensitive land uses; and includes a range and variety of planting.
-AO3.2 Shrubs and trees provided in landscape strips along side and rear boundaries: (a) are planted at a maximum spacing of 1 metre; (b) will grow to a height of at least 2 metres; (c) will grow to form a screen of no less than 2 metres in height; and (d) are mulched to a minimum depth of 0.1 metres with organic mulch. n/a Not applicable.
+Perf ormance outcomes Acceptable outcomes Complies Comments the land elopment, other than in Rural zone, includes scaping along site ages that: creates an attractive streetscape; compliments the character of the immediate surrounds; assists to break up and soften elements of built form; screen areas of limited visual interest or servicing; provide shade for pedestrians; and includes a range and variety of planting.
+AO2 Development, other than in the Rural zone, includes a landscape strip along any site frontage: (a) with a minimum width of 2 metres where adjoining a car parking area; (b) with a minimum width of 1.5 metres in all other locations; and (c) in accordance with Planning Scheme Policy 6 - Landscaping and preferred plant species.
+Note-Where development is setback from a frontage less than 1.5 metres, the setback area is provided as a landscape strip n/a See comment for AO1. land alon elopment includes scaping and fencing AO3.1 Development provides landscape treatments along side and rear boundaries in accordance with Table 9.4.2.3B. n/a See comment for AO1. (b) (c) (d) (e) land uses; assists to break up and soften elements of built form; screens areas of limited visual interest; preserves the amenity of sensitive land uses; and includes a range and variety of planting.
+AO3.2 Shrubs and trees provided in landscape strips along side and rear boundaries: (a) are planted at a maximum spacing of 1 metre; (b) will grow to a height of at least 2 metres; (c) will grow to form a screen of no less than 2 metres in height; and (d) are mulched to a minimum depth of 0.1 metres with organic mulch. n/a See comment for AO1.